edwinunger/edwinunger.github.io/_posts/2015-04-03-c9-questions.md

 <img src="https://github.com/edwinunger/edwinunger.github.io/blob/master/images/stackoverflow.png?raw=true"/>
 <br/>
 <br/>
-2.<strong>Search offline</strong>.
+<strong>Search offline</strong>.
 Take this one with a giant boulder of salt.
 If you're like me, you're a nice guy who genuinely wants to help people, or at least help send them in the right direction so they can feel like they accomplished something when the find the answer for themselves.
 However, not everyone is like that.
 Asking your friends, family, coworkers, etc., about any particular subject may result in multiple answers, all of which may be wrong.
 If you decide not to use one particular answer, you've now offended that person and they will never offer you advice again.
 Not really.
 They'll jump at any opportunity to provide unsolicited suggestions whenever possible.
 <br/>
 <br/>
 The key here is to phrase your question as if you already know the answer.
 'Hey, I had a really interesting time with problem X, what did you end up doing here?'
 Sneaky, but effective.
 Also, you're not obligated to use an answer if you decide it doesn't work for you.